factcast/factcast/factcast-site/documentation-docsy/content/en/Usage/factus/projections/atomicity/spring-transactional-projections.md

 {{% / alert %}}

-You can find blueprints of how to get started in the [example section](/usage/factus/projections/example).
+You can find blueprints of getting started in the [example section](/usage/factus/projections/example).